-5. Environmental and Social Policies applied to the SILD Project
+5. Environmental and Social Policies Applied to the SILD and SILD TF Projects

-The SILD Project invests in community infrastructure micro-projects as a short-term solution to the crisis by addressing priority social needs generating immediate temporary work opportunities.
-SILD Project triggers the World Bank safeguard policy OP/BP 4.01 Environmental Assessment and falls under Environmental Category B. Micro-projects supported from the proceeds of this Project may be of environmental categories B or C. No category A micro-projects will be financed.
+SILD and SILD TF projects invest in community infrastructure micro-projects and sub projects as a short-term solution to the crisis by addressing priority social needs generating immediate temporary work opportunities.
+These projects trigger the World Bank safeguard policy OP/BP 4.01 Environmental Assessment and fall under Environmental Category B. Micro-projects and sub-projects supported from the proceeds of these projects may be of environmental categories B or C. No category A micro-projects/sub-projects will be financed.